skmatheen/finalexam/README.md

 ### Prerequisites

-Install VSCode or IntelliJ or any other IDE to run java files.
+Install VSCode or Eclipse or IntelliJ or any other IDE to run java files.

 ### Install